Everything looks the same, perhaps it is not. Everything looks okay, perhaps it is not.

 ✔️ I made my life to be more about myself.
 It isn’t selfish.
 It is important for survival.
 Honestly, you can spend 24 hours happily without a few minutes to yourself.
 Do what you love.

 ✔️ I journaled.
-I practiced gratitude.
-Amidst all the chaos, I let go my calm.
+I practised gratitude.
+Amidst all the chaos, I let go of my calm.
 But I had more to be thankful for than whining for what I couldn’t.

 ✔️ I went into a zone of “full acceptance”.
 It brought peace to me.
 I began to unlearn by the way of nature it was difficult for me to change people, things and routines around myself.
 I accepted the truth in broad day sunlight.

 ✔️ I changed my perspective.
-Every morning I reminded myself, I am in the best zone.
+Every morning I reminded myself, I am in my best zone.
 I prospered my functionality, workability and productivity.

 ✔️ I began to Coexist.
 Coexistence is possible.
 Nevertheless, it’s hard.
 You have to give up on a lot of things.
 But it’s wiser than the cost of your mental health.
 You got to make things that conclude in your happiness.